tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Key Update, the TLS or DTLS implementation would have to provide an asynchronous notification to the application indicating that:

-* A new epoch has become active, and for DTLS, the implementation can include the corresponding epoch identifier.
-Applications receiving an epoch identifier can use it to request keying material for that specific epoch through the DTLS exporter interface.
-DTLS implementations can provide an exporter interface that accepts an explicit epoch parameter to simplify such requests.
+* A new epoch has become active, and the implementation can include the corresponding epoch identifier.
+Applications receiving an epoch identifier can use it to request keying material for that specific epoch through an epoch-aware exporter interface.
+The epoch becomes available for export once both peers have completed the Extended Key Update exchange.
+  In TLS, this identifier represents a local logical counter that may differ between peers.

 The corresponding EKM is obtained by the application through the TLS/DTLS exporter interface using its chosen label and context values as defined in {{Section 4 of !RFC5705}}.